OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 Mineral deposits from hard water can accumulate inside your machine’s internal components, affecting its performance and flavor output.
 To descale your coffee maker, fill the water reservoir with equal parts white vinegar and water.
 Run a brew cycle without any coffee grounds or filter paper in place.
 This solution will break down mineral buildup effectively.

-After running the vinegar-water mixture through the machine, repeat the process with clean water to remove any remaining traces of vinegar from internal parts.
+After running the vinegar-water mixture through the machine, repeat the process with clean water to remove any remaining traces of vinegar from the internal parts.

 Every month, or as needed, there are additional maintenance tasks that should be performed: